ShabanaBi2025/FluA_pipeline/README.md

 results/multiqc_report/

 This directory will contain a separate folder for each strain (e.g., h1n1/, h3n2/), and inside each, you will find a multiqc_report.html file.
 This HTML file can be opened in any web browser and provides a comprehensive, interactive summary of all the results for that specific strain.

+Once the main pipeline (main.nf) completes successfully, additional visualisation and reporting steps can be performed using custom R scripts.
+These scripts generate mutation heatmaps, phylogenetic trees, and clade-specific summaries for in-depth analysis.

+1. Activate the R Analysis Environment
+Ensure you're in the root directory of the project, then activate the analysis-specific Conda environment:

+conda env create -f envs/analysis.yml conda activate fluA_analysis

+2. Run the R Scripts
+You can now run the downstream analysis scripts located in the scripts/ folder:
+Rscript scripts/variants_bwa.R
+Rscript scripts/variants_snpeff.R
+Rscript scripts/Phylotree.R

+These scripts will:
+Generate SNP and variant summaries from BWA/BCFtools output Annotate functional mutations using SnpEff data Visualize the phylogenetic relationships between samples

+3. Output
+The resulting plots and summary tables will be saved under: results/downstream/

 EQA Relevance
 This pipeline was developed as part of an applied bioinformatics project during a professional apprenticeship, bringing MSC-level genomic analysis capabilities into the UK NEQAS EQA programme.